Relative free splitting and free factor complexes I: Hyperbolicity: Free factor systems

 \subsection{Corank and the structure of extensions of free factor systems}

-In this section we prove the Extension Lemma \ref{LemmaExtension} detailing the structure of any extension $\A \sqsubset \B$ of free factor systems.
+In this section we prove the Extension Lemma \ref{LemmaExtension} detailing the structure of any extension $\A \sqsubset \B$ of free factor systems of a group~$\Gamma$.
 This will be applied in studying the depth of $\sqsubset$ in Section~\ref{SectionDFF}, and when studying free splitting units in Sections~\ref{SectionSubgraphComplexity} and~\ref{SectionFSU}.

-Also, the Extension Lemma~\ref{LemmaExtension} guarantees that any weak free factor system that is an extension of a free factor system is itself a free factor system, and Proposition~\ref{PropMeet} guarantees that for any free factor system $\A$ the meet of two free factor systems rel~$\A$ is also a free factor system rel~$\A$, which is how we generalize Corollary~\ref{CorollaryMeet} to non finitely generated groups.
-These results allow us henceforth to ignore the adjective ``weak''.
+The Extension Lemma~\ref{LemmaExtension} will guarantee that any weak free factor system that is an extension of a free factor system is itself a free factor system.
+In general, for any extension $\A \sqsubset \B$ of free factor systems we shall say that $\B$ is a \emph{free factor system rel~$\A$}.
+In Proposition~\ref{PropMeet}, we will fix a base free factor system~$\A$ and prove that the meet of any two free factor systems rel~$\A$ is also a factor system rel~$\A$, which is how we generalize Corollary~\ref{CorollaryMeet} to non finitely generated groups.
+These results allow us henceforth to ignore the adjective ``weak'', as long as a base free factor system~$\A$ is specified.

 \paragraph{Corank.} Define the \emph{corank} of a free factor system $\A$ of a group $\Gamma$ to be the integer